jvdsande/mixt/packages/commands/README.md

   `-s, --sources <sources>` :  Comma-separated list of source folders.
 Will limit scope to those sources

   `-q, --quiet` :              Turn off logging for scripts

+  `-o, --options` :            Command-line options to pass to the script (equivalent to -- syntax for npm run)

 <br />